 - 1. Please write your name, the date when the homework is due, and the homework number on the first page of your homework.
 You must staple your pages together.
-Please staple as close to the upper left-hand corner as is practicable (be sure not the write to close to the upper corners of your pages if you do, the staple may render your work unreadable). - 2.
+Please staple as close to the upper left-hand corner as is practicable (be sure not the write too close to the upper corners of your pages - if you do, the staple may render your work unreadable). - 2.
 All writing must be in complete english or mathematical sentences, with proper spelling, punctuation and grammar.
-English sentences must start with a capital letter and end with a period. - 3.
+English sentences must start with a capital letter.
+All sentences must end with a period. - 3.
 All homework must be self-contained.
 That means that what you write should make it clear what the question is.
 For instance, if the problem is: "Give an example of a prime greater than 10.", your answer might be "37 is a prime greater than 10".
-If the problem is "Make a truth table for the formula $P \wedge (Q \vee \neg P)$." you might write "The following is a truth table for $P \wedge (Q \vee \neg P)$ " followed by the truth table.
 If you are proving a theorem (i.e., you are proving anything), you must state the theorem in the "Theorem/Proof" format. - 4.
 Please do not write in multiple columns.
 Please just write your work in one column down the page: problem 1, then problem 2 below it, then problem 3 below problem 2, etc. Please present your answers to the problems in order. - 5.
 Please write one sentence maximum per line.
 This will help me greatly in reading your work. - 6.
 Please don't break expressions across lines like this: 91 = 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10 + 11 + 12 + 13.
 Please just start a new line: